 You may still need to mow your lawn during November, if this is the case ensure your mower is set to one of its highest cutting settings.
 As the winter is almost up on us, now is a good time to give your mower blade a good clean or to give the whole mower a service before putting it to bed until the spring.
 Continue to remove any fallen leaves from the lawn to reduce the risk of disease.
 If any early frosts fall remember not to walk on the lawn to reduce the risk of damaging it.
 Take a look at our Gardening in November article for more detailed advice.

 Winter Lawn Care Advice: December

 In terms of lawn care your routine, things will really slow down around now.
 Frosts are more likely to fall and there may even be snow so avoid walking on your lawn as this can damage it.
-When the lawn is not frozen or very wet continue to keep it free from fallen leaves and other debris to reduce the risk of any lawn diseases. although there is probably still plenty to do around the garden like clean out your pots, tidy up the greenhouse, planting hardy seedlings for next year.
+When the lawn is not frozen, or very wet, continue to keep it free from fallen leaves and other debris to reduce the risk of any lawn diseases.
+Although your lawn is hardly growing, there is still plenty to do around the garden like clean out your pots, tidy up the greenhouse and planting hardy seedlings for next year.
 It may be worth thinking about a greenhouse heater to keep your indoor pots and seedlings warm over the winter.